ShrutikaSoni/ShrutikaSoni/README.md

 # 👋 Hey There !

-🌟 **Full Stack Developer | Java Enthusiast | Passionate Problem Solver**
+🌟 **Full Stack Developer | React Developer | Passionate Problem Solver**
 I specialize in building scalable, efficient, and user-friendly web applications.
-With a strong foundation in **Java, Spring Framework, Hibernate, ReactJS**, and more, I am dedicated to creating seamless digital experiences.
+With a strong foundation in **Java, Spring Framework, Hibernate, ReactJS** and more, I am dedicated to creating seamless digital experiences.

 ---